The Website The Birds Maps Virtual Tour Email us

 The Prothonotary Warbler is the only bird species in our area who actually sings tweet-tweet-tweet-tweet-tweet.
 The song is loud and clear.Hear the vocalizations of the Prothonotary Warbler.

-The Prothonotary Warbler is named after Catholic scribes who used to wear bright yellow robes.
-The last six letters of the name are "notary".
+The Prothonotary Warbler is named after Catholic scribes; the last six letters of the name are "notary".
+The reason for the warbler's name is unclear, because contrary to popular belief, the scribes did not wear yellow robes.
 Many places in Pennsylvania have had prothonotary offices that record documents for various civil procedures.
 The prothonotary office in Philadelphia is thought to be the oldest continuously held legal office in the Western Hemisphere — the first person to head it was appointed by William Penn in 1683.
 However, because a lot of people apparently did not know what a prothonotary is, the name of the office has since been changed to the "Office of Judicial Records — Civil".

 Origin of Names

-Common Name: Prothonotary from Catholic scribes who wore yellow robes.
+Common Name: Prothonotary from Catholic scribes.
 The New World Warblers were named for their similar appearance to European warblers, to whom they are not related.
 Most of the New World warblers do not warble (sing continuously with notes that change frequently).

 Species Name: Citrea means "like a citrus tree", from the yellow plumage.